waigo/waigo/docs/introduction/MiddlewarePrimer.md

 # Middleware primer

-_Note: This section gives a short primer on middleware and how it works in Express and Koa.
+_Note: This section gives a short primer on middleware functions and how they works in Express and Koa.
 If you're already familiar with this you can skip to the next section._

+Middleware functions form the foundation of most web development in Node.js.
+They allow you to easily elegantly "chain" together different pieces of logic which are to be executed for incoming web requests.

 Let's consider a basic Express application which prints _"Hello World!"_.
 Our application will expect the user to have passed in a secret string as a URL query parameter in order to work.
 If this query parameter is omitted we want the response to be an error.